 Wages for Selected Occupations

-Not only are occupational wages sometimes lower in Northwest Oregon, but the region has many jobs in low-wage occupations.
-As noted, the most common occupation is fast food and counter workers.
-Retail salespersons, cashiers, waiters and waitresses, maids and housekeeping cleaners, and cooks are other common occupations.
+Not only are occupational wages typically lower in Northwest Oregon (and other rural areas), but the region has many jobs in low-wage occupations.
+The most common occupation is fast food and counter workers.
+Retail salespersons, cashiers, waiters and waitresses, cooks, and maids and housekeeping cleaners, are other common occupations.

 Wages for Broad Occupational Groups

 Reviewing occupational wages is a useful step in planning a career.
 The table below presents the size and average wages for broad occupational groups instead of for specific occupations.
-Healthcare practitioners, management, engineering, and computer groups lead the wage list and had wages that were as much as twice the average for all occupations.
+Healthcare practitioners, management, engineering, and legal groups lead the wage list, and they some had wages that were nearly twice the average for all occupations.
 Many of the specific occupations in these top groups require advanced education and training.
-Unfortunately, with the exception of health care practitioners and management, these occupational groups aren’t dominant in Northwest Oregon’s economy.
-Computer and engineering occupational groups provide fewer than 2,000 jobs each.
+Unfortunately, with the exception of health care practitioners and management these occupational groups don’t provide plentiful jobs in Northwest Oregon’s economy.
+Legal and engineering occupational groups combined provide fewer than 2,000 jobs.

-Lower-wage occupational groups, including food preparation and serving, personal care, building and grounds cleaning and maintenance, and sales occupations, are filled with specific occupations that generally require less education.
+Lower-wage occupational groups, including food preparation and serving, building and grounds cleaning and maintenance, personal care, and sales occupations, are filled with specific occupations that generally require less education.
 Some specific occupations in these lower-wage occupation groups do pay well.
 For example, some sales people make very high wages.
-Wholesale and manufacturing sales representatives selling technical products had average wages around $123,000 per year.
+Sales engineers had average wages around $111,000 per year.
 Wholesale sales and construction are generally recognized as two occupational categories where it is possible to make above-average wages without having formal post-secondary education or training.

 Wage data presented here are collected through the Occupational Employment Survey (OES), a semi-annual survey measuring occupational employment and wage rates for payroll workers by industry.
 In Oregon, the survey samples more than 6,000 establishments a year, taking three years to fully collect the sample of 19,000 establishments.